When the Whales Came: Plot

 Two children named Gracie Jenkins and Daniel Pender are best friends living on the island of Bryher.
 They enjoy sailing wooden boats that they make off the numerous beaches, but the tide carries their favourite one across to a forbidden bay.
 This is the home of a local hermit nicknamed the Birdman, whom all the children are forbidden to go near and whom none of the adults trust.
 This is partly due to him being born on a nearby island named Samson which all locals avoid, as they say it is cursed.
 On stormy nights he goes over to Samson and can be seen sending lantern signals out to sea.

 Daring to go to the Birdman's beach, Daniel and Gracie find the missing boat on the sand with a message written in stones, left by the hermit.
 Daniel leaves a further message saying thank you and tells him their names.
 Later the Birdman leaves them a beautiful carving of a seabird and the children hide it at Gracie's house.

 Life on Bryher is hard and very rustic.
 The villagers survive on fishing and growing their own produce.
-Daniel's father is a violent man who has to work extra hard in order to feed his large family of seven children.
+Daniel's father is a violent man who has to work extra hard to feed his large family of seven children.
 Gracie's parents, Jack and Clem, are kinder; Gracie is an only child as their parents have not been able to have more children.
 However, her father doesn't see school as important for Gracie in their lives as fishermen, while her mother wants her to have an education.

 The local school is on a nearby island and ruled by Mr Welbeloved, who struggles to get the young pupils to study.
-He is worried over the coming war and warns children to be vigilant against any who might be sending messages to enemies.
+He is worried about the coming war and warns children to be vigilant against any who might be sending messages to enemies.

-Daniel and Gracie soon meet the Birdman in person, discovering that he is kind, gentle and profoundly deaf.
+Daniel and Gracie soon meet the Birdman in person, discovering that he is kind, gentle, and profoundly deaf.
 They begin a secret friendship.
 Born as Mr Woodcock on Samson, he tells the children that, when he was a small boy, a group of narwhals were beached and slaughtered by the islanders for their valuable horns.
 The narwhals cursed them and the boat shipping the islanders and horns to the mainland was sunk, the Birdman's father among them.
 Next illness and death struck the island, then the plants began to fail, chickens stopped laying and all the islanders left except the Birdman and his mother.
 Mrs Woodcock had sworn she would not leave her husband's ghost alone, but when the well runs dry she is forced to leave.
 Before they do, the curse claims the Birdman's hearing, making him deaf.

-Daniel asks the Birdman to teach him to carve, and soon begins to become expert.
+Daniel asks the Birdman to teach him to carve and soon becomes an expert.